 You’ve got the name.
 You’ve got the logo.
 You’ve got the concept.
-Time to bring your product or service to the wide world of the web.
+Time to bring your product or service to the world on the web.
 Easy, right?

 On the other hand, professional web designers are tuned in to all the latest trends, can help you easily track analytics data, and know how to make Google happy.
 An experienced web designer will typically register your domain and host your website for you and can create something completely custom and user-friendly.

-So, between creating a website yourself with a website builder or hiring a professional, what is the better choice for you and your needs?
+So, what is the better choice for you and your needs between creating a website yourself with a website builder or hiring a professional?
 We’ll break down each option in more detail.

-There’s one crucial question you should ask yourself before diving into your web design project: “How valuable is my time?”
-You will need to invest A LOT of working hours before pushing the ‘publish’ button.
-The folks at Web Create say, “You need to prioritize your time for planning, building and QAing the site as well as content development,” on top of your other day-to-day tasks.
+Before diving into your web design project, you should ask yourself one crucial question: “How valuable is my time?”
+You must invest A LOT of working hours before pushing the ‘publish’ button.
+The folks at Web Create say, “You need to prioritize your time for planning, building, testing, and running quality assurance on the site as well as content development,” on top of your other day-to-day tasks.

 Website builders are best suited to businesses that fall under one of these categories: